Shravan0897/espocrm-frontend-testing/README.md

 4. Assert the **Leads** list is visible.
 5. Click the first lead link (URLs look like `#Lead/view/{id}`) and assert the detail view loads.

-> Note: The public demo occasionally changes.
-The test uses robust selectors (`getByRole`) and waits, but if the Leads list is temporarily empty the “open a lead” step may not find an item.

 ## Unit test
 The tests confirm the Hello component renders “Hello, {name}!” when a name is provided and falls back to “world” when it isn’t.
 An aria-labeled paragraph makes querying trivial, so the tests are zero-setup.